Boise State Welcomes Former State Department Official as Frank and Bethine Church Chair of Public Affairs

 The Institute, which is housed within the School of Public Service at Boise State University, emphasizes to its students those ideas which the Senator held dear—a strong belief in the rule of law, eloquence firmly based on reason, and an unwavering faith in the American political system.

 The Frank Church Institute’s mission is to “promote civic engagement and understanding of public policy with focus on foreign relations.”
 The Institute is non-partisan, but it seeks to “provide a forum for open and informed discussion characterized by civility, tolerance, and compromise.”The Institute seeks to fulfill its mission through the sponsorship of the annual Frank Church Conference, the Frank and Bethine Church Chair of Public Affairs, and the Frank Church Scholarships at Boise State University.

-- 32nd Annual Frank Church Conference Postponed
+- Register for the Panetta Dinner and 32nd Annual Frank Church Institute Conference Luncheon

 Remembering Jean Bethine Clark Church